CGCL-codes/Morphoses/README.md

 - `-debug`: Optional flag to print the edges that were determined to be invalid.

 ## 5. Evaluation
+Here, we present some evaluation results using two public datasets ([LKML](http://konect.cc/networks/lkml-reply/) & [StackOverflow](http://konect.cc/networks/sx-stackoverflow/)).
+[LKML](http://konect.cc/networks/lkml-reply/) is a small dataset with 1,096,440 edges and 63,399 vertices, our initial graph has 500,000 edges.
+While [StackOverflow](http://konect.cc/networks/sx-stackoverflow/) has a larger scale, the entire dataset has 63,497,050 edges and 2,601,977 vertices, and our initial graph is set to 50,000,000 edges.

 <table>
   <tr>
     <td>(1)</td>